alanngo/C/README.md

 ### Starter File

-- Copy and paste this code
+- The code below is the starter code for any C project
 - Make sure you save your file as '.h' or '.c'
 ```C
 #include <stdio.h>